 “Here was a characteristic work of long opulent lines, luxuriant harmonies and intense emotional passages.
 Veissl’s rendition was suave and expressive, and did justice to the heavy demands of the composition.”

 In the postwar period, the violinist Jeanne Gautier performed the work with pianist Lélia Gousseau in the early 1950s, as did the violinist Gabrielle Devries with the pianist Hélène Boschi.
-Additionally, violinist Maurice Fueri and pianist Jean Hubeau performed the piece on numerous occasions during the 1950s and 1960s, including at least one such performance that was broadcast over French Radio.
+Additionally, violinist Maurice Fueri and pianist Jean Hubeau performed the piece on numerous occasions during the 1950s and 1960s, including at least one that was broadcast over French Radio.

 A memorable presentation of the piece was given in in November 1958 Brussels, Belgium as part of a tribute concert in memory of Florent Schmitt, who had died the previous August.
 That performance, featuring violinist Robert Hosselet and pianist Suzanne Hennebert, received positive reviews in the pages of Le Monde magazine.